-The regional transport network (Figure 1 and described in Appendix 1) provides vital access to key regional destinations including the Wellington City CBD and regional centres, CentrePort (Wellington's sea port) and Wellington International Airport for freight and passengers, and Wellington's regional hospital in Newtown.
-The compact corridor form supports a good public transport network and consequently reduces some of the energy and other costs associated with private transport.
+The regional transport network (Figure 1 and described in Appendix 1) provides vital access for freight and passengers to key regional destinations including the Wellington City CBD and other regional centres, CentrePort (Wellington's sea port) and Wellington International Airport, and Wellington's regional hospital in Newtown.
+The compact corridor form supports a good public transport network and consequently reduces energy and other costs associated with private transport.